xitu/gold-miner/TODO1/streams-for-the-win-a-performance-comparison-of-nodejs-methods-for-reading-large-datasets-pt-2.md

 # Streams For the Win: A Performance Comparison of NodeJS Methods for Reading Large Datasets (Pt 2)

-## Streams For the Win: A Performance Comparison of Node.js Methods for Reading Large Datasets (Pt 2)

 ## How readFile(), createReadStream() and event-stream Stack Up Against One Another

 ![](https://cdn-images-1.medium.com/max/2000/1*fsseXIPGEhwmg6kfgXyIjA.jpeg)